kylekimler/Rosalind/README.md

-I am working through problems on the website Rosalind.info So far, all answers are written in python.
+I am uploading all of my Rosalind.info answers to this repository. \n All answers are currently written in Python! \n